Gauge Structures: From Stabilizer Codes to Continuum Models: Stabilizer Codes

-It is clear that the Brule's Rules represent the statement of conservation of $\mb F_2$ charge.\footnote{This is more commonly referred to as $\mb Z_2$ charge, but in the context of gauge structures, it is more appropriate to consider the field and not the group.} Thus we can loosely define topological charge conservation as those conservation rules which are enforced by the topological constraints.
+It is clear that the BrLE rules represent the statement of conservation of $\mb F_2$ (or $\mb Z_2$) charge.
+Thus we can loosely define topological charge conservation as those conservation rules which are enforced by the topological constraints.
 As we argue, this notion of conservation of charge is a general consequence of Eq. \eqref{eq:stabgauge} and the gauge structure given by $\phi$, $\lambda$ and $\omega$.